 The house has been lovingly restored to take advantage of the breathtaking sea loch views.
 With minimalist Nordic interiors that complement the building’s heritage, Milovaig House is a serene retreat where it’s all too easy to sit, watch, and listen to the ever-changing surrounding landscape.

 The stunning views of Loch Pooltiel can be seen from every room in the house and on one side are Skye’s tallest sea cliffs with the outer Hebrides on the horizon.
 Eagle-eyed guests will spot whales, dolphins, seals and sea eagles all from the house and the absence of light pollution makes way for a mesmerising starry night sky.
 A highlight of Milovaig House are the Northern Lights that often make an appearance during the winter months.

-Downstairs, the sun room offers floor to ceiling glass doors, perfect for relaxing by the log burner and watching the incredible landscape in front of you.
-There is a further snug area with TV and a sofa bed perfect for 2 small children.
-Off the sun room is the dining room, with a doubled sided log burner, which can comfortably seat 6.
+Downstairs, the sun room offers floor-to-ceiling glass doors, perfect for relaxing by the log burner and watching the incredible landscape in front of you.
+There is a further snug area with TV and a sofa bed perfect for two small children.
+Off the sun room is the dining room, with a double-sided log burner, which can comfortably seat six.
 The sleek kitchen has everything you need to cook up the catch of the day from the local fishermen.

 Milovaig House sits on working croft land, so expect the farmer to bring his sheep most days.